 Aquatic habitat within the project area and vicinity includes open-bay water, open-bay bottom, intertidal (e.g., marsh, mudflat), wetlands (salt marsh), and oyster habitat.
 There are no special aquatic sites regulated under 40 CFR 230 such as sanctuaries and refuges, coral reefs, mudflats, vegetated shallows, or riffle and pool complexes present within the project footprint.
 Portions of the aquatic habitat in the project area would be directly impacted by the proposed modifications to the channel, including impacts to oyster habitat, presented below.
 Temporary and minimal impacts to aquatic life in the project area and immediate project vicinity similar to what occurs during existing channel maintenance dredging could occur as a result of increased turbidity, sedimentation, noise, light, and vessel activity during the construction period.
 Turbidity may temporarily affect the respiration, foraging, and/or reproductive capability of some species.
-Construction activity may also result in temporary avoidance of the construction area and a temporary and very localized reduction in marine life productivity.
+Construction vessel traffic could increase wave activity and water uptake/discharge, while construction activity may also result in temporary avoidance of the construction area and a temporary and very localized reduction in marine life productivity.
 Dredging activities would be intermittent and localized causing only temporary impacts.